 |Equity per share, SEK||31 mar 2019||31 mar 2018||31 dec 2018|

 |Equity attributable to owners of Parent Company||6 377 000 000||7 422 000 000||7 768 000 000|

 |Number of shares, end of period||102 985 075||102 985 075||102 985 075|

 ALTERNATIVE PERFORMANCE MEASURES

-Definition: Earnings before pre-opening costs, items affecting comparability, depreciation and amortization, interest and taxes, adjusted for the effects of finance lease.
+Definition: Earnings before pre-opening costs, items affecting comparability, interest, taxes, depreciation and amortization as well as adjusted for the effects of the finance lease.

 Justification: Adjusted EBITDA is a ratio that is used to present the underlying operating result.
 The ratio is used by Scandic’s investors, analysts and management to evaluate Scandic’s ongoing operations.

-Definition: Earnings before pre-opening costs, items affecting comparability and before depreciation and amortization, interest and taxes, adjusted for the effects of finance lease as percentage of net sales.
+Definition: Earnings before pre-opening costs, items affecting comparability and before depreciation and amortization, interest and taxes as well as adjusted for the effects of finance lease as percentage of net sales.